QuaSi-Software/Documentation/docs/resie_exemplary_energy_systems.md

 This example demonstrates how an energy system with a heat pump can be structured on a basic level.
 Heat pumps are an important and versatile component, however also provide some modelling challenges in combination with other components that handle heat in a complex way.
 Therefore this example is a known baseline from which energy systems using a heat pump can extend.

-For a slightly more advanced version you can remove the line `"constant_cop": 3.0` from the subconfig of the heat pump.
+For a slightly more advanced version you can change the line `"cop_function": "const:3.0"` from the subconfig of the heat pump to `"cop_function": "carnot:0.4"`.
 The varying temperatures of input and output are then considered in a simplified Carnot-efficiency calculation and result in a dynamic COP.

 ## Heating and cooling demands
 ![Heating and cooling demands in one energy system](fig/examples/240610_heating_and_cooling.svg)